 Not on these flights, though: I did not detect a single external noise, except a grinding sound when the landing gear was raised and lowered.
 What a difference that makes!

-I chose this flight based on convenience and timing, not in order to fly on Emirates or to experience this particular plane.
-As a matter of fact, I was looking for a flight where I could get air miles on my credit card, so I would have preferred KLM or one of its partners.
+I chose to fly Emirates based on convenience and timing, not in order to experience Emirates or because of this particular plane.
+As a matter of fact, I was looking for a flight where I could get air miles, so I would have preferred KLM or one of its partners.
 Nevertheless, these two flights were thoroughly successful for me, which, believe me, is an achievement.

 At the same time, I’d be curious to try Emirates again but on a different plane.
 I’d want to see if, for example, the seat pitch is just as good, or if it’s more like most other airlines.
 Or, alternatively, to fly on an A380 again, but operated by another airline.